ddrsmile/CarND-Advanced-Lane-Lines/README.md

 * Preprocess the images with the techniques like `dilate`, `equalize`.
 * Postprocess the fitted points with the techniques liek `checking the distance between the lane lines`, `checking whether the found points are plausible lines or not`
 * Moving the searching window in x direction for continuous big turning.

+## Reflection

+By following the instruction of the lesseon, I successfully resolved most of difficulties I encounter.
+However, I spent much more time, over 20 hours per week, than what I thought on this project, especially for challenge video.
+Unfortunately, I eventually failed to make the overlay goes well on the raod in challenge video.
+With limited knowledge of computer vision and processing images, two weeks is totally not enough for me to complete the project and the challenge.

 Project video of this project was the challenging video in first project, _**Finding Lane Lines**_.
 I am happy that I got the satisfied result of this project because I was expecting to learn more about the computer vision to make myself can complete the challenging in project one.
 As the results of this project, I not only completed the challenge of project 1 but I did better than what I could do in project 1.